Stonehenge Aotearoa – Better Than The Original Stonehenge?

 This 5 metre-high obelisk is a nod to the beliefs of the Ancient Egyptians.
 It identifies the south celestial pole, which is the point around which the entire heavens seem to revolve.

-Stonehenge NZ has an advantage over the English Henge in this regard, as you can only see the south celestial pole from the Southern Hemisphere.
+Stonehenge Aotearoa has an advantage over the English Henge in this regard, as you can only see the south celestial pole from the Southern Hemisphere.

 If you’re in Australia or NZ, you can use the stars to locate the south celestial pole yourself, using the Southern Cross and its two pointer stars, α Centauri and β Centauri (Alpha Centauri and Beta Centauri) to map the axis.